google/WebFundamentals/src/_langs/en/updates/2015-06-12-Media-Source-Extensions-for-Audio.markdown

   sourceBuffer.timestampOffset =
       appendTime - gaplessMetadata.frontPaddingDuration;

-  // When appendBuffer() completes, it will fire an "updateend" event signaling
+  // When appendBuffer() completes, it will fire an updateend event signaling
   // that it's okay to append another segment of media.
 Here, we'll chain the
   // append for the next segment to the completion of our current append. if (index == 0) {